colory-games/UEPlugin-AccessVariableByName/README.md

 ## Installation

 This plugin is distributed at [the Marketplace]().
 You can buy and install from there.

+> TODO: Add link to the Marketplace

 Free trial version is also available.
 See [the installation document](docs/installation.md) if you want to install a free trial version.
 Free trial version does not support below features.

 * A Variable whose type is Struct/Enum/Array/Set/Map.
 * [A custom syntax](docs/tutorial.md#custom-syntax) to access the nested variable.

 To get the benefit fully from this plugin, consider to buy this plugin at [the Marketplace]().

+> TODO: Add link to the Marketplace

 ## Tutorial